 Learning tai chi with Gurney has been such a positive experience both physically and emotionally.

 – Aubrie Pecore

 Responding to family ties I relocated to Pittsburgh and began teaching tai chi to seniors in 2008.
 I discovered the work of Australian physician and Tai Chi Master, Dr. Paul Lam, and was thrilled to learn that he had already done what I was trying to do on my own: modify traditional tai chi forms to better serve the needs of seniors, beginners and people with health concerns.
 I became certified to teach Dr. Lam’s Tai Chi for Health programs in 2011, and was the first to offer these programs to the Pittsburgh public.
 In that same year, I received the Volunteer of the Year Award from the Arthritis Foundation of Western Pennsylvania, for promoting Dr. Lam’s Tai Chi for Arthritis program.
 I founded Tai Chi for Health Pittsburgh in 2012, with the goal of introducing more people to the health benefits of tai chi.
 I continue to expand my own knowledge of tai chi through regular training with Dr. Lam and his Master Trainers.
 Since 2013 I have been active as a Senior Trainer for the Tai Chi for Health Institute hosting training programs and mentoring new instructors.
+In 2018 I began training with Dr Yang’s Center for Taiji and Qigong Studies.
 I give lectures and demonstrations to educate health care professionals and the public about the benefits of tai chi as a complement to Western exercise & medicine.
 Drawing on this rich tradition, I hope to inspire and guide you in your journey toward healthier & happier living.

 Copyright © 2016 Tai Chi for Health Pittsburgh.
 All Rights Reserved.